I haven’t heard about the Whole30 for a really long time, but apparently it’s still really popular.

 What?
 Changing your diet can eliminate Crohn’s disease, bipolar disorder, Lyme disease, endometriosis, and celiac disease among others?
 Nope.
 These conditions and their symptoms may be affected by diet, but once you have them, you have them.

 It’s like saying that Whole 30 can change your eye color from brown to blue.
-It amazed me that an irresponsible claim like this could even be published.
-I decided to check out the authors’ credentials to see what these people are all about.
+It amazed me that a claim like this could even be published.

 Whole30 is a diet, masquerading as something ‘healthy.’
 It’s not.